 The South African Department of Arts and Culture (DAC) commissioned Khwela Factory to manage a craft strategy project focusing on craft makers and designers in South Africa.
 Since August 2018, craft makers and their businesses have been interviewed using a national database of craft practitioners to conduct less than 10 minute interviews through telephone conversations and visits at various markets across Gauteng, KwaZulu Natal and the North West Province.

 Stakeholders were invited to participate in this dialogue process aimed at charting a better way forward for the South African craft sector at the Dialogue Conference on 24, 25 and 26 October 2018.

-The Strategy and Policy Expert for this project was Motsumi Makgale Makhene with the role of examining the implications of the White Paper on Arts, Culture and Heritage for the Craft Sector.
+The Strategy and Policy Expert for this project was Motsumi Makgale Makhene with the role of examining the implications of the White Paper on Arts, Culture, and Heritage for the Craft Sector.
 The Khwela team assisted the DAC in shaping a workable strategy that cabinet has decided upon.
 The project was successfully completed in March 2019.

 The work that the DAC is doing in the development of the craft sector in South Africa is informed by the 1996 White Paper on Arts and Culture.
 The White Paper has inspired various other strategies such as the 1998 Cultural Industries Growth Strategy (CIGS), the 2001 Craft strategy and currently, the 2019 craft strategy.
 The DAC seeks to align its programmes and work to implement other critical policy and strategy frameworks such as the National Development Plan, the Department of Small Business Development’s Craft Customized Programme (CSP), the Industrial Policy Action Plan and others.

-The review of the White Paper on Arts and Culture provides a strategic opportunity for the DAC to come up with an updated and relevant strategic plan for the development of the craft sector over the next 5 years (2020 – 2025).
+The review of the White Paper on Arts and Culture provided a strategic opportunity for the DAC to come up with an updated and relevant strategic plan for the development of the craft sector over the next 5 years (2020 – 2025).
 This plan seeks to systematically organise and resource the work of the Department in the development of the craft sector in partnership with other strategic role players.